-- The COVID-19 pandemic has precipitated unprecedented market conditions with equally unprecedented social and community challenges.
-The impact of the COVID-19 pandemic going forward will depend on numerous evolving factors that cannot be accurately predicted, including the duration and spread of the pandemic, governmental regulations in response to the pandemic, and the effectiveness of vaccinations and other medical advancements. - Retail participation in the equity markets has fluctuated in the past due to investor sentiment, market conditions and a variety of other factors.
+- Retail participation in the equity markets has fluctuated in the past due to investor sentiment, market conditions and a variety of other factors.
 Retail transaction volumes may not be sustainable and are not predictable. - Consolidation among market centers may adversely affect the value of our IB SmartRoutingSM software. - Price competition among broker-dealers may continue to intensify. - Benchmark interest rates have fluctuated over the past years due to economic conditions.
 Changes in interest rates may not be predictable. - Fiscal and/or monetary policy may change and impact the financial services business and securities markets. - New legislation or modifications to existing regulations and rules could occur in the future.
-Scrutiny of payment for order flow and order routing practices by regulatory and legislative authorities has increased. - We continue to be exposed to the risks and uncertainties of doing business in international markets, particularly in the heavily regulated brokerage industry.
+Scrutiny of payment for order flow and order routing practices by regulatory and legislative authorities has increased. - The COVID-19 pandemic precipitated unprecedented market conditions with equally unprecedented social and community challenges.
+The impact of the COVID-19 or another public health emergency going forward will depend on numerous evolving factors that cannot be accurately predicted, including the duration and spread of the pandemic, governmental regulations in response to the pandemic, and the effectiveness of vaccinations and other medical advancements. - We continue to be exposed to the risks and uncertainties of doing business in international markets, particularly in the heavily regulated brokerage industry.
 Such risks and uncertainties include political, economic and financial instability, and foreign policy changes.
-For example, tensions between the U.S. and China have escalated recently, and changes in Chinese governmental oversight of Hong Kong and in the Chinese and Hong Kong capital markets could result in adverse effects on our business and loss of assets we hold in the region. - Our remaining market making activities will continue to be impacted by market structure changes, market conditions, the level of automation of competitors, and the relationship between actual and implied volatility in the equities markets.
+For example, tensions between the U.S. and China have escalated recently, and changes in Chinese governmental oversight of Hong Kong and in the Chinese and Hong Kong capital markets could result in adverse effects on our business and loss of assets we hold in the region.
+Additionally, although our direct and indirect exposures to Russia and Ukraine are not material, the war in Ukraine and related sanctions have created substantial uncertainty in the global economy and financial markets.
+We continue to monitor the war and assess any potential impact to our business, including effects relating to currency control restrictions imposed by the Central Bank of Russia and restrictions by the Moscow Stock Exchange regarding the sale of assets by non-Russian residents. - Our remaining market making activities will continue to be impacted by market structure changes, market conditions, the level of automation of competitors, and the relationship between actual and implied volatility in the equities markets.